 Remote Patient Monitoring: Vital Tools for Providers

-It might seem impossible for physicians to observe patients 24/7 outside of a clinical setting, but advancements in technology are enabling providers to be engaged and vigilant at any hour, day or night.
+It might seem difficult for clinicians to monitor patients 24/7 outside of a traditional clinical setting, but advancements in technology are enabling providers to be engaged and vigilant at any hour, day or night.
 It’s known as remote patient monitoring (RPM), and even though it’s existed for years, it has only recently become a vital component of the national healthcare landscape.

-We’ve used RPM at Contessa since the inception of our program.
-The greatest success has been treating seniors and those living with chronic diseases – two patient populations who often struggle to travel to the office or clinic for in-person evaluations.
-That’s a large part of why I believe providers (and patients) should expect RPM to become more ingrained in their healthcare experience.
+We’ve used RPM at Contessa since the inception of our programs.
+The greatest success has been treating acutely ill patients and those living with chronic diseases – two populations who often struggle to travel to the hospital or clinic for in-person evaluations.
+That’s a large part of why providers (and patients) should expect RPM to become more ingrained in their healthcare experience.

 Contessa’s RPM process begins with our welcome kits, which include Bluetooth-enabled tablets for patients to use at home.
 These tablets come with peripheral Bluetooth-enabled devices such as a blood pressure cuff, pulse oximeter and scale that connect to the tablet and allow for the transfer of biometric data.
 These devices are intuitive, making for seamless implementation and ease-of-use for patients challenged by age or disease.